01-edu/Branch-AI/piscine/week01/day03/ex02/audit/README.md

 ##### The solution of question 1 is accepted if the plot reproduces the plot in the image and respect the following criteria.
-You should also observe that the older people are, the the more children they have.
+It is important to observe that the older people are, the the more children they have.

 ###### Does it have a the title ?
 ###### Does it have a name on x-axis and y-axis ?